DEVARANAVEEN/Weather_data-collector/README.md

 In this project we are collecting the temperature data from an open source weather site and using xpath to collect the temperature and saving it in csv file.
-Also, we are using scheduler to run the code everyday at a specific time to collect the data and save it in a csv file.
+Also, we are using scheduler to run the code every hour to collect the data and save it in a csv file.